+Key Action

-Key Action Up/Down Go to previous/next item in list.
+Up/Down Go to previous/next item in list.
 If you are on the first/last entry, the cursor will wrap to the last/first entry.

-On+Up/ Down Move one page up/down in the list.
-Left Go to the parent directory. $\mathbf{Right}$ Execute the default action on the selected file or enter a directory.
-On If there is an audio file playing, return to the WHILE PLAYING SCREEN (WPS) without stopping playback.
-Off Stop audio playback.
-Long Play Enter the Context Menu. $\mathbf{F1}$ Enter the MAIN MENU.
-F2 Switch to the QUICK SCREEN (see section $5.13$ (page $45$ )).
-F3 Switch to the QUICK SCREEN.
-F2 Activate the HOTKEY function (see section 4.6 (page 37)).
+Left Go to the parent directory.

+Right Execute the default action on the selected file or enter a directory.

+Mode If there is an audio file playing, return to the While Playing Screen (WPS) without stopping playback.

+On/Off Stop audio playback.

+Long Right Enter the Context Menu.

+Long Mode Enter the Main Menu.